ileckfi/eXpansionPluginPack.github.io/docs/dev/services/data_providers.md

 In this case we have basically said our provider is compatible with all titles, and as we have not given any specification for mode & scrip it's compatible with all of them as well.

-To make it compatible for Trackmania - both Rounds & Laps script mode we would have written something like this.
+To make it compatible in Trackmania for both Rounds & Laps script mode we could write something like this:

 ```yaml
 services: